chhsdata/dataplaybook/1_plan_c.md

 ---
 layout: page
-title: Plan A: Find your Data
+title: 1A: Find your Data
 permalink: /plan_a_find/
 ---
 ## Planning Part C: Where to find your data